LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

 Here's how annual public library statistics currently work.

-1. Library services complete a spreadsheet after each financial year, manually gathering lots of data
+1. Library services compile data into a spreadsheet each financial year, from various library sources
 2. These spreadsheets are sent to CIPFA by the end of July
 3. CIPFA work on the data, with reports for corporate subscribers in December.